 - Admission to the MSW program is limited and competitive.
 Factors considered in evaluating applicants are academic preparation and achievement, personal qualifications and maturity, volunteer and employment experience, and potential and aptitude for both graduate study and professional practice in social work.

 - A graduate entrance exam such as the GRE or MAT is not required for admission.
-An advanced standing track is available for students coming to the MSW program who have earned a BSW within the past five years.
+An advanced standing track is available for students coming to the MSW program who have earned a BSW within the past seven years.

 - We admit applicants only for the fall semester.
 Applications open each year on October 1.
 The deadline to apply is April 15.